Large extra dimensions: Opponents' views

 Substituting $H \simeq 1$ TeV gives $M \simeq 10^{26}$ eV $\simeq 10^{17}$ GeV.
-So this is where the neutrino masses suggest new physics; at close to the traditional GUT scale, a few orders of magnitude less than the traditional Planck scale.
+So this is where the neutrino masses suggest new physics; at close to the traditional Grand Unification Theory (GUT) scale, a few orders of magnitude less than the traditional Planck scale.
 The same term in a large extra dimension model would give a mass to the neutrino in the MeV-GeV range, comparable to the mass of the other particles.

 In this view, models with large extra dimensions miscalculate the neutrino masses by inappropriately assuming that the mass is due to interactions with a hypothetical right-handed partner.
 The only reason to introduce a right-handed partner is to produce neutrino masses in a renormalizable GUT.
 If the Planck scale is small so that renormalizability is no longer an issue, there are many neutrino mass terms which do not require extra particles.

 For example, at dimension-six, there is a Higgs-free term which couples the lepton doublets to the quark doublets, $\bar{L}L\bar{q}q$, which is a coupling to the strong interaction quark condensate.
 Even with a relatively low energy pion scale, this type of interaction could conceivably give a mass to the neutrino of size $\scriptstyle {f_\pi}^3/TeV^2$, which is only a factor of 107 less than the pion condensate itself at 200 MeV.
 This would be some 10 eV of mass, about a thousand times bigger than what is measured.

 This term also allows for lepton number violating pion decays, and for proton decay.
 In fact, in all operators with dimension greater than four, there are CP, baryon, and lepton-number violations.
 The only way to suppress them is to deal with them term by term, which nobody has done.

 The popularity, or at least prominence, of these models may have been enhanced because they allow the possibility of black hole production at the LHC, which has attracted significant attention.